gwcbi/Bioinformatic_workshops/README.md

 # GW CBI Workshops
 Welcome to the George Washington Computational Biology Institute's bioinformatic workshops page.
 Select one or more of the following workshop modules and use the [workshop template](workshop_template.md) to set up a workshop.
 Workshop modules should take no more than 30 minutes to complete and include questions to make the attendee think about processes and a small amount of data.

+Remember, the [HPC guide](https://gwcbi.github.io/HPC/) also exists as a resource.

 ## Modules:
 #### [Introductory skills](https://github.com/gwcbi/Workshops/tree/master/IntroductorySkills)
 * Using bash